djeada/Databases-Notes/notes/06_distributed_databases/05_consistent_hashing.md

 #### Benefits of Virtual Nodes

-- **Improved Load Balancing:** More points on the ring lead to a more even distribution of data.
+- **Improved load balancing** is achieved as increasing the number of points on the hash ring leads to a more even distribution of data among nodes.
-- **Easier Scaling:** When adding or removing a physical node, its virtual nodes can be redistributed without significant impact.
+- **Easier scaling** is possible because adding or removing a physical node only requires redistributing its associated virtual nodes, minimizing disruption.
-- **Heterogeneous Nodes:** Nodes with more capacity can have more virtual nodes, allowing them to handle more data.
+- Supporting **heterogeneous nodes** allows nodes with greater capacity to have more virtual nodes, enabling them to handle a proportionally larger share of data and requests.

 ### Implementing Consistent Hashing